travis-ci/docs-travis-ci-com/user/build-stages.md

 stage starts only after the test stage has completed successfully.
 Be sure to set the env var `FOO` if your script takes it into account.

+TODO: might make more sense to skip the first example and just use the rvm one?
+I think it is clearer

 For example if you use `rvm` (or any other language runtime key) to specify runtime versions, you **must** also specify the `rvm` version on the included deploy job: